Behind The Cocktail

 Moonlight in Vermont

 To this day, Moonlight in Vermont remains arguably one of the most popular jazz songs of all time.
 Originally written in the early 1900’s by a fellow by the name of Ethan, the song was aimed towards describing a love one can only dream of.
 He set up his saxophone near a rustic wooden bridge, beneath the luminescent moon, and started playing the magical tune which we know today.
 Remastered by the Jazz worlds biggest names like Frank Sinatra, Louis Armstrong, Ella Fitzgerald and others.
 Ethan composed a new melody inspired by his love journey with a woman named Lily, ensuring that his song would forever live on through music.
 Fast forward more than 100 years and Moonlight in Vermont still depicts a love story which we can only hope to experience atleast once ourselves.
-Creamy personalities, delicate yet charismatic spice, and the perfect hint of sweetness is what we all dream of in an ideal relationship, and even more so in a cocktail.
-Luckily you get to fall in love with our flawless concoction.
+In this cocktail, we bring you a wonderful twist on an Espresso Martini that will make you feel lucky that you get to fall in love with our flawless concoction.

 JAN.
 17, 1920